 In this program, you work with applications where electrical, mechanical, electronic and instrumentation technologies intersect with the marine environment.
 The range of learning activities may include:

-- Explore the biological and chemical marine environments as they relate to design and operation of devices and the marine/environmental properties being monitored.
+- operation of devices and the marine/environmental properties being monitored.